 Treatment For Xanax (Alprazolam) Addiction

-Benzodiazepine abuse, addiction, and overdoses have increased in recent years.
+Benzodiazepine use, addiction, and overdoses have increased in recent years.
 In 2015, nearly a quarter of people who died of an opioid overdose were also taking a drug like Xanax.

-Fortunately, rehab centers across the U.S. provide customized treatment for benzodiazepine abuse.
+Fortunately, Xanax rehab centers across the U.S. provide customized treatment for benzodiazepine use.
 If you or someone close to you is struggling with Xanax addiction, there is help available.

 Inpatient treatment centers provide a safe and supervised space for people to detox.
 Once a person has successfully detoxed, patients engage in therapies that include counseling, 12-step support, and addiction education.